TurningtheFreakingFrogsGay/RealDeviceMap-LoginLimitEnforcer/README.md

 For python3 users, use `pip3` or `pip3.6` or `pip3.7` depending upon the python flavor you choose to use with RDM-LLE

-All users need to input their RDM database credentials in the `conn = mysql.connector.connect` section to enable the script to interact with your database.
+All users need to input their RDM database credentials in the DB config section to enable the script to interact with your database.

 #### To Run the Script